Is the left right political spectrum still applicable ?

 Communism and socialism oppose liberalism and capitalism and want a collective ownership of "private property" aka the means of production for more democracy and freedom than capitalism can give.

 The workers and socialists in late 1800s formed socialist parties like the Germanys SPD, Spains PSOE and the Labour Partys of Britain , NZ and Australia and were called either democratic socialists or social democrats .
 When they mostly voted for war in WWI it was the end of their socialism in practice and in politics and a slow march to supporting capitalism with reforms instead of opposing it .
 And by WWII there was no left wing social democrat party's left.
+All communists and most socialists call todays social democrats right wing.
+They should be called neo social democrats to distinguish them from pre WWI ones.

-When Classic liberalism faltered and failed in the great depression , after WWII some liberals moved left and introduced modern liberalism aka social liberalism to help society by using government to reduce privilege and create equal opportunity.
+When Classic liberalism faltered and failed in the great depression in 1929, after WWII some liberals moved left and introduced modern liberalism aka social liberalism to help society by using government to reduce privilege and create equal opportunity.
 They still believed in meritocracy and unequal outcome.
 After the 1970s oil crises and stagflation capitalism faulted again, Milton Friedman introduced his neo liberalism and "liberal conservative" parties came to power in UK (Thatcher) and USA (Reagan) neo liberals came to power and moved liberalism back further right.
 Neo liberals were classic liberals with government market intervention especially with monetary policy to make the failing free market work as advocated by Milton Friedman.

-Once you add economics everything from social democracy moves right .
+Once you add complete economics everything from social democracy moves right .
 Social democracy becomes center right/right and liberals/liberalism in all its variations move further to right.

-There isnt an accurate spectrum drawn for it but it would be something like this , from a video explaining socialism- fascism and liberalism variations are under capitalism.
+There isnt an accurate spectrum drawn for it but it would be something like this , from a video explaining socialism.
+Fascism and liberalism variations are under capitalism.

 As you go from left to right